Where do You Get Water Supply for Container Houses?

 a) Atmospheric Water Generator (AWG)

-Similar effect is produced by refrigerator (collected water is naturally evaporated into air) or dehumidifier (from time to time you must empty its water tank).
+A similar effect is produced by a refrigerator (collected water is naturally evaporated into the air) or dehumidifier (from time to time you must empty its water tank).

 b) Fine Mesh